 The Ekinoid Project focuses on the idea that a spherical structure can deliver a simple, practical, affordable housing solution, suitable for many more environments than traditional buildings are capable of.
 And it is a structure whose parts will be both mass produced (locally, wherever practicable) and fabricated on-site - using *inverse infrastructures (downloadable PDF file: 120kb), and unskilled hands (using detailed written and video instruction, as well as personal support from a previous Ekinoid-home-fabricator).
 Ekinoid homes will be designed to suit the local climate and terrain.

 The Ekinoid Project: Goals

-- 1. Designing the Ekinoid home in such a (bolt-together, colour-coded) way that it can be built onsite by cooperating individuals (unskilled in traditional building construction): You build your own home; you can help others build theirs.
+- 1. Designing the Ekinoid home - a completely round house - in such a (bolt-together, colour-coded) way that it can be built onsite by cooperating individuals (unskilled in traditional building construction): You build your own home; you can help others build theirs.

-- 2. That an Ekinoid home can be completely constructed within one week.
+- 2. That an Ekinoid home can be fully constructed within one week.

 The Ekinoid Project: Issues

-- Ekinoid homes, having a spherical (steel or possibly Glulam) frame, will be extremely strong, robust and light (a sphere has the maximum-volume-to-minimum-surface-area ratio of any shape in nature [25% more than a cube]).
+- Ekinoid homes, having a round (steel or possibly Glulam) frame, will be extremely strong, robust and light (a sphere has the maximum-volume-to-minimum-surface-area ratio of any shape in nature [25% more than a cube]).
 This will make them ideal for any environment - the spherical shape retains its strength in any conditions.
-However, different environments (rainforest, desert, arctic, proximity to sea water etc.,) are going to need subtantially different cladding ("skins") and insulation.
-Wherever possible we would like to factor in the use of local materials (to minimise the transportation of materials, support the local economy etc.).